v-h-gn/lectures/published/cs010a/slides.md

 - Being on time, attending every week.
 (Excessive lateness (>15 min) will get you points docked.)
 - Working in pairs. (assigned by TA via icebreaker, randomly, or hat-pull.)
 - Turn in your worksheet once you are done.
 (Don't use phones or laptops to look up answers.)
-- Leave only once you are done or stay and work on your Zybooks labs and exercises.
+- Leave when you are done or stay and work on your Zybooks labs and exercises.

 # TA Expectations
 - Helping you learn C++ and succeed in this class.
+- Maintaining a safe and productive learning environment.
 - Being prompt about submitting your grades.
-- Maintaining a safe and productive learning environment.
 ---

 ```yaml